3drepo/3drepobouncer/tools/bouncer_worker/README.md

   yarn run-worker --config prod_config.json
   ````

-  `--queue [job|model|unity]` will only listen to the specified queue
+  `--queue [job|model|drawing]` will only listen to the specified queue
   ````
-  yarn run-worker --queue unity
+  yarn run-worker --queue model
   ````

   `--exitAfter <number>` will process the specified amount of tasks on the queue and exit the process. note: `--queue` must be specified in this mode.
   ````
-  yarn run-worker --queue unity --exitAfter 10
+  yarn run-worker --queue model --exitAfter 10
   ````

   Run with `--help` to see the list of available options